dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ref (ref int function() @safe) fp = *null;
 ```

-The parentheses are also required here.;
+The parentheses are also required here.
 Otherwise, the second `ref` would be interpreted as referring to the variable like the first,
 and redundant storage classes are an error in D.